 After a successful push request, find your script in the repository files:

-Commits - there should be a commit with your SQL script.
+Code -> Overview - there should be a commit with your SQL script.

 Otherwise, if you selected the 'Create Pull Request' option in the Integration page, go to: Pull Requests